 The Municipal Manager is the municipality's accounting officer and head of its administrative component.
 The administrative structure is divided into five departments, i.e. Local Economic Development and Planning, Corporate Services, Social Development and Community Services, Infrastructure Development and Budget and Treasury.
-Council has approved an organizational structure in May 2022 and is attached hereto as an Annexure.
+Council has approved an organizational structure with 289 positions in 2018/19 and is attached hereto as an Annexure.
 Each department is headed by an Executive Manager appointed by council and reporting to Municipal Manager.
-The organizational structure, attached herewith, is aligned to powers and functions of the municipality.
+The organizational structure is aligned to powers and functions of the municipality.